Zackptg5/Cross-Compiled-Binaries-Android/README.md

 You can find the build script for these in the [build_scripts folder](build_script).

 ## Currently includes:
-* Aria2 (v1.35.0) - dynamic has most features and works without need for root
+* Aria2 (v1.35.0) - to use without root, use `--async-dns --async-dns-server=<yourdnserver,yourotherdnsserver>`
 * Bash (v5.1.4)
 * Bc (v1.07.1)
 * Brotli (v1.0.9)
 * Coreutils (v8.32) - has selinux support, openssl support, and includes patches for advanced cp/mv (adds progress bar functionality)
 * Cpio (v2.12)
-* Curl (v7.74.0) - boringssl support and more - working ssl, requires root, dynamic has most features
+* Curl (v7.75.0) - boringssl support and more - working ssl, requires root
 * Diffutils (v3.7)
 * Ed (v1.17)
 * Exa (v0.9.0) - dynamic only